jithware/mappoff/README.md

 ### Traceline

 To create a Trace Line along a [centerline](#centerline) from two fixed points, first open a [preset](#presets) centerline layer.
-Create a new [layer](#layers) and set the centerline to the centerline layer opened.
 Create two trace points to where you want a trace line to be drawn in between.

 <img src="./screenshots/android/traceline.webp" alt="Traceline" height="400">